 Mechanicalland does not accept any responsibility for calculations done inside its calculators.
 As a good engineer, check your calculations by hand.

 Units are very important.
 Units are not important for this calculator.
 You will see the ratio of what you entered.
-But if you need to convert your units into another set of units, you can use the MB-Unit Converter tool.
+But if you need to convert your units into another set of units.

 Take a look at the other engineering calculators that are available in Mechanicalland!